nickcernis/neovim-config/README.md

 - <space> w d|x to close the window.
 - <space> b d|x to close the buffer.

+### Additional leader key bindings

+- <space> t t to spawn a new Kitty tab using Neovim's current working directory.

 ### LSP

 - `K` to show LSP hints.